 Nonetheless, K-2 visa holders should make sure they apply for adjustment of status (with or after their K-1 visa holding parent) within the 90-day validity period of their K-2 visa.
 This is because, even though K-1 visa holders can still easily apply for adjustment of status after the expiration of their I-94 (assuming they are doing so based on their marriage to the K visa sponsor), this option seems more limited for K-2 visa holders (see below).

 In the future, a U.S. court could conceivably choose to overrule Matter of Le, either by limiting adjustment eligibility to K-2 visa holders under 21 at the time of their adjustment application or even by expanding eligibility to K-2 visa holders over 21 at the time of their entry into the U.S. The applicability of such judicial interpretation would be limited to the states where the federal court has jurisdiction, unless the decision comes from the Supreme Court.
 However, courts so far have shown no inclination to deviate from the B.I.A.'s decision.

 If your K-2 visa (or I-94) expires, you might still be able to apply for adjustment of status as the stepchild of a U.S. citizen, assuming you were under 18 at the time of your K-1 parent's U.S. marriage to your K visa sponsor.

-You will need your sponsor to file a Form I-130, in addition to the adjustment of status forms and documents you must submit to USCIS.
+You will need your sponsor to prepare and file a USCIS Form I-130, in addition to the adjustment of status forms and documents you must submit to USCIS.

-You must still be under 21 at the time you begin this process (although turning 21 once your application is pendingshould not cause you to lose your eligibility as a "child").
-So, for example: If you arrived in the U.S. as a K-2 at age 17, and your K-1 father married his U.S. citizen wife before you turned 18, then she should be able to sponsor you for the green card if you apply before your 21st birthday.
+You must still be under 21 at the time you begin this process (although turning 21 once your application is pending should not cause you to lose your eligibility as a "child").
+So, for example: If you arrived in the United States on a K-2 visa at age 17, and your K-1 father married his U.S. citizen wife before you turned 18, then she should be able to sponsor you for the green card if you apply before your 21st birthday.